 For instance, opposition to redistribution rises with income even within the millennial cohort.
 Among those making less than \$20,000 a year, 39 percent oppose aovernment reducina income difference while 53 percent support.
 In contrast, among those making more than \$40,000 a year, 54 percent oppose and 42 percent support wealth redistribution.
-Similarly, those who are employed full-time oppose income redistribution 54 to 40 percent, while the unemployed favor it 51 to 40 percent.
+Similarly, those who are employed full-time oppose income e Reason - Rupe Spring 2014 Millennial Poll redistribution 54 to 40 percent, while the unemployed favor it 51 to 40 percent.